AT GREEN UP VERMONT

 Denise is a Financial Advisor with Ameriprise Financial (formerly American Express Financial Advisors) in Barre Vermont.
 She has been in business for twenty years and currently holds the ChFC and CLTC designations.
 She resides in New Haven.

-Gene is a life-long entrepreneur and philanthropist.
-Currently he is the Director of Aviation at the Burlington International Airport.
+Gene is a lifelong entrepreneur and philanthropist.
+Currently, he is revitalizing Johnson Woolen Mills.
 He began his career as VP of Bank of Boston’s mortgage department and went on to incorporate Spruce Mortgage where he still serves as CEO.

 Kate has a background in design, marketing, and event planning and joined Green Up Vermont in Oct.
 2019, right before the pandemic hit.
 Prior to that she helped many small businesses develop their brands and built and produced the Vermont Women’s Expo.